swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

  * User needs to accept terms and conditions for Swiss National licences
  * User must have a swiss edu-id account
- * User must have a postal address in Switzerland
- * User must have in its swiss edu-id account a verified swiss mobile phone number and must have requested a unique token in the last 14 days OR User has a **verified** postal address in Switzerland
+ * User must have in its swiss edu-id account a verified swiss mobile phone number and must have requested a temporary access in the last 14 days **OR** User has a verified postal address in Switzerland
  * User must not have been blocked by national licences administrators
  * User must have used its swiss edu-id account in the last 12 months